Immerse in whale watching, Indigenous culture in nature's home, North Vancouver Island

 To experience the U'mista Cultural Centre you can make a day trip, by staying at the Kwa'lilas Hotel and walking on the ferry to Alert Bay/Cormorant Island.
 Or, extend your stay on Cormorant via The Cabins at Alert Bay.

-Go wildlife/whale-watching with Seasmoke Whale Watching The time is now with SeaSmoke Whale Watching to head out into the north Pacific Ocean, sailing through Broughton Strait, as operations conclude for the season on Sept 22, 2024
+Go wildlife/whale-watching with Seasmoke Whale Watching tours with SeaSmoke Whale Watching head out into the north Pacific Ocean, sailing through Broughton Strait.
+The season is closed for winter but reopens in 2025.

 What you will see will blow your mind: the salmon are experiencing one of their best runs, meaning all the whales and other sea life are attracted into these narrow waters given it's a buffet for them flowing through the channel between Gwa'dzi (Port Hardy) and Alert Bay/Cormorant Island, as showcased in this past ZenSeekers feature.